bcgov/bcdg/docs/devhub/content-syntax-guide.md

       C-->D;
 ```

-Note: mermaid diagrams do not show when the [devhub-techdocs-publish](https://github.com/bcgov/devhub-techdocs-publish/blob/main/docs/index.md#how-to-use-the-docker-image-to-preview-content-locally) tool is used to preview the documentation locally.

 ## Images

 Places your images in an `images` or `assets` folder.
 Link to them using markdown sytax.
 The text in the `[]` is the image's alt text.